 Ryan’s Royal Equestrian Circus opened at this venue from September to December 1832.
 The police were in attendance at performances to keep order and the building was brilliantly lit by gas.
 During his stay, Mr Ryan gave a benefit for the Leeds General Infirmary and raised £8, the proceeds of one evening’s performance.
 Acts seen were varied and included a Master John Bridges, a child of only four years old, who appeared as the ‘Lilliputian Bonaparte’, and a strong-man named Louis Valli who could lift a weight of 400 lbs from the ground.

-Text written by Steve Ward, author of Beneath the Big Top: A Social History of the Circus in Britain
+All playbills are taken from the Playbills section of the Leodis website and the text is written by Steve Ward, author of Beneath the Big Top: A Social History of the Circus in Britain